 Stanford Stadium is located in the heart of Silicon Valley in Stanford, CA at 625 Nelson Road, Stanford, CA, 94305.

-AT&T Park is home to the San Francisco Giants and is located along the San Francisco Bay with breathtaking views of the Bay, Marina and Bay Bridge.
+Oracle Park is home to the San Francisco Giants and is located along the San Francisco Bay with breathtaking views of the Bay, Marina and Bay Bridge.
 Classic in design, the famous urban ballpark opened on April 11, 2000 and was chosen as the “2008 Sports Facility of the Year” by Sports Business Journal and Sports Business Daily as part of the inaugural Sports Business Awards program.
-Highlights at the park include an inspiring nine-foot statue of America's greatest living ballplayer, Willie Mays, at the public entrance; Portuguese water dogs who fetch home runs that splash into McCovey Cove; an 80-foot soda bottle with playground slides and a miniature AT&T Park behind left field that is ideal for kids.
-Other events to catch at AT&T Park include concerts featuring world-renowned musical artists, races, the opera and more.
+Highlights at the park include an inspiring nine-foot statue of America's greatest living ballplayer, Willie Mays, at the public entrance; Portuguese water dogs who fetch home runs that splash into McCovey Cove and an 80-foot soda bottle with playground slides.
+Other events to catch at Oracle Park include concerts featuring world-renowned musical artists, races, the opera and more.
 A behind-the-scenes ballpark tour is also available providing you an inside look of the places only players and staff go.

-View the current AT&T Park schedule of games.
+View the current Oracle Park schedule of games.